Product Design with a Foundation Year - BA (Hons)

 Why Choose Us?

-Live projects and industrial collaborations provide you with invaluable real world experiences and hone your communication and professional development skills.
+- Live projects and industrial collaborations provide you with invaluable real-world experiences and hone your communication and professional development skills.

-- Two-thirds of the impact of our research was judged to be very considerable (3*) or outstanding (4*) - REF2021
+- Two-thirds of the impact of our research was judged to be very considerable (3*) or outstanding (4*) - REF2021.

 Open Days

-Join us for an on-campus Open Day where you'll be able to learn about this course in detail, chat to students, explore our campus and tour accommodation.
+Join us for an Open Day where you'll be able to learn about this course in detail, chat to students, explore our campus and tour accommodation.
+Booking isn't open for this event yet, register your interest and we'll let you know as soon as booking goes live.

-Next Open Day: 19 October 2024
+Next Open Day: 28 June 2025

 Entry Requirements